Clay B. Roberts

 Stripping Down and Stripping Off in Chapter 11 and Chapter 13: Does Caulkett Change the Calculus?, Norton Journal of Bankruptcy Law & Practice Vol. 26, Issue 2 (April 2017).

-Will the Supreme Court Disapprove of Class Skipping Structured Dismissals in Jevic, ABA Business Bankruptcy Committee Newsletter (Feb.
+Will the Supreme Court Disapprove of Class Skipping Structured Dismissals in Jevic?, ABA Business Bankruptcy Committee Newsletter (Feb.
 2017).

-Co-Author of Chapter 5 (Property of the Estate), Bankruptcy and Intellectual Property Deskbook, ABA Publishing (2016).
+Contributing Author, Bankruptcy and Intellectual Property Deskbook, ABA Publishing (2016).

 Co-Author, Worth the Risk?
 Eleventh Circuit Holds Petitioning Creditors Liable for Broad Categories of Fees if Involuntary Petition is Dismissed, BBA JOURNAL (May 2016).